edozo/mechanical-wombat/README.md

 - [x] Remove PropTypes
 - [x] Update all relevant packages
 - [ ] Add styled-components
+- [ ] Try to import as a private repo to app
 - [ ] Add styled-theming
 - [ ] Add eslint
 - [ ] Add prettier